JarvusInnovations/hologit/README.md

   - [ ] Implement a `holoreactor` for serving static websites
   - [ ] Implement a `holoreactor` for running/restarting a node app
   - [ ] Implement a `holoreactor` for running an emergence app locally or on a remote cluster
+- [ ] Expose from the studio's HTTP interface a *virtual* holospace that can be mutated via git push or WebDAV
 - [ ] Add option to `[holosource]` config to override submodule checkout path
 - [ ] Leverage lower-overhead chroot environments instead of Docker containers on Linux systems
 - [ ] Enable running and connecting to a persistent background studio for quick on-demand projection